pinkfloydsito/big-data-management/README.md

 Students: **Andres Caceres, Fidan Karimova, Moiz Ahmad, Siddiga Gadirova**
 ## Introduction
-This report presents an analysis of New York City taxi data as part of the Big Data 2025 Group 17 project at the University of Tartu.
-Using PySpark, we explored key taxi service metrics, including utilization rates, time to find the next fare, intra-borough and inter-borough trip patterns.
-By leveraging distributed computing and geospatial analysis, we provide insights into taxi efficiency and travel behavior across different boroughs.
+This report presents an in-depth analysis of the New York City taxi dataset using Apache Spark.
+The primary goal is to examine taxi utilization, fare efficiency, and borough-based trip patterns to derive insights into urban mobility.
+The dataset includes key details such as trip durations, pickup and drop-off locations, and timestamps.
+Additionally, a GeoJSON file is used to map longitude-latitude coordinates to NYC boroughs for spatial analysis.

+To address the core research objectives, we computed four main queries:

+- Taxi Utilization Rate: Measuring the fraction of time a taxi is occupied by passengers.
+- Time to Find the Next Fare: Calculating the average idle time before a taxi picks up a new passenger, categorized by borough.
+- Intra-Borough Trips: Counting trips that start and end within the same borough.
+- Inter-Borough Trips: Counting trips that start in one borough and end in another.

+By leveraging PySpark’s distributed computing capabilities, along with geospatial and temporal processing, we analyze taxi service efficiency and urban travel patterns in NYC.
+This study provides insights that could help optimize taxi operations and improve transportation strategies in dense urban environments.

 ## Queries
 ### 1. Utilization: This is per taxi/driver.
 This can be computed by computing the idle time per taxi.